 Somehow, even with too little time, too much to do, and too few volunteers to plan it, on the morning of our first festival we were ready.
 After putting up displays in the Community Tent, I remember looking out to see if anyone at all would show up.
 Slowly, young families, older neighbors, and people of every age in-between began to arrive, and they kept coming all day.
 They looked around as if the festival was something they’d waited for all their lives but didn’t know it until that moment.

-By Summer 2006, after four successful annual spring festivals, Violet Crown Community Works was at a crossroads.
+By Summer 2006, after four successful annual spring festivals, Violet Crown Community Works and the festival were at a crossroads.
 We had raised more than enough money to complete the Wall of Welcome, and Jean Graham had begun installing the wall earlier that year.
-The Violet Crown Festival had become an annual tradition in Austin and an asset for those considering moving to Brentwood and Crestview.
+The festival had become an annual tradition in Austin and an asset for those considering moving to Brentwood and Crestview.
 Schools, churches, neighborhood associations, civic groups, businesses, and hundreds of residents of all ages had come together to help with the event.
-We wanted to ensure that the essence of these community building efforts was sustained.
+The VCCW board wanted to ensure that the essence of these community building efforts was sustained.

 VCCW President Shayla Fleshman, artist Jean Graham, and Amy McGeady and I, both VCCW board members, consulted with Allison Supancic at the Hogg Foundation Library at the University of Texas at Austin.
 Allison was well-respected for her in-depth knowledge of nonprofits and the grants process.
 We described the festival and nonprofit to her, and she told us grants were available specifically for community-building events such as ours.
 More funding could mean less work and fewer volunteers needed for the festival, and that sounded hopeful.
 Having enough volunteers and other resources always has been one of the group’s greatest challenges.
 Unfortunately, no one in our group could take on grant writing at that point.